Historic Female Influences Abound Including those Making History Today

 Having lived on the island since she was in kindergarten, Lavelle has been inspired by the diverse, multigenerational groups of women who worked to create Catalina Island’s strong sense of community and its enduring businesses.

-Rosie’s Seafood on the Green Pleasure Pier was but one example of female success in the island’s food industry and even though Rosie has retired, she is still very much a loved and respected fixture of the community and the restaurant lives on as her legacy.
+Rosie’s Seafood on the Green Pleasure Pier was but one example of female success in the island’s food industry and even though Rosie has passed, she is still loved and respected in the community, and the restaurant lives on as her legacy.
 Today, many female restaurateurs offer visitors and residents great dining options, including Megan Wright, owner of Café Metropole, who has taken the helm of iconic establishments; Airport in the Sky Restaurant, ScoopsCatalina Cantina and The Pancake Cottage

-Counting all the female entrepreneurs on Catalina Island is a daunting task but we gathered a pretty good list in honor of Women’s History Month and International Women's Day.
+Counting all the female entrepreneurs on Catalina Island in honor of Women’s History Month and International Women's Day is a daunting task.
 We estimated that almost four dozen businesses currently operating are owned by women and include retail, real estate and many other services.
-Please note these lists are not comprehensive.

-Women own some of the oldest businesses on the island, including the Catalina Island Company, The Edgewater Hotel, Hotel MacRae, La Paloma Las Flores and the Old Turner Inn, as well as some of the newest businesses on the island like Sailor's Delight Ice Cream Shop, Seaside Sweets, Island Donuts or Mrs. T's.
+Women own some of the oldest businesses on the island, including the Catalina Island Company, The Edgewater Hotel, La Paloma Las Flores and the Old Turner Inn, as well as some of the newest businesses on the island like Sailor's Delight Ice Cream Shop.

 “Catalina Island is close-knit, and you build your business based on your reputation,” said Christy Lins who owns Catalina Taxi & Tours and Catalina Divers Supply, as well as an accounting firm.
 “That closeness means you get to see how much your hard work and the success of your businesses benefit your neighbors and friends.”
 She attributes the many women business owners to the fact that island life requires a certain personality.
 “You need to be able to adapt and love the small town feel and the relationships we make here,” she said.